k78ma/kaima.io/index.md

 Deep Learning Intern <br>
 *Vision and Image Processing Lab - University of Waterloo*
-- Designing and implementing object detection models as part of [FLAIROP](ttps://flairop.com)to improve robot perception.
+- Designing and implementing object detection models as part of [FLAIROP](ttps://flairop.com) to improve robot perception.
 - Built adaptive ensemble models with PyTorch and OpenMMLab to improve precision for similar objects.
 - Trained robotic arm simulations with reinforcement learning to grasp objects based on their position and pose.
 - Reduced model size while maintaining performance to optimize inference on resource-constrained robots.